Scifabric/pybossa.github.io/blog/_posts/2015-09-07-Data-mining.md

 # Open Oil

 The [Open Oil](http://openoil.net/) project wants to make the oil industry more transparent.
 Oil conglomerates can be made up of hundreds of companies related by a complex web of contracts.
-Regulation often requires that the contracts be made publicly available but nevertheless understanding the industry as a whole is a massive job.
-[Open Oil](http://openoil.net/) uploads contracts into their own [Crowdcrafting project](https://crowdcrafting.org/project/openoil/) and ask volunteers to extract key pieces of information.
-This will help the team gain a better understanding how the industry works.
+Regulation often requires that the contracts be made publicly available but nevertheless understanding the industry as a whole is a massive challenge.
+[Open Oil](http://openoil.net/) uploads contracts into their own [Crowdcrafting project](https://crowdcrafting.org/project/openoil/) and asks volunteers to extract key pieces of information.
+This will help the team gain a better understanding of how the industry works.

 ![alttext](/assets/img/blog/OilSunset.jpg "Pete Markham")
 <p class="post-caption">Photo by <a https://www.flickr.com/photos/pmarkham/15239838875/in/photolist-pdGa9F-fAvxEi-71K9Q8-wHSCbR-5zmEbT-weBXfX-cj2RnA-aQaLwt-aF3BRB-9VhRZP-9V6tx4-pqarNg-ggofYY-qDTCi-qDTyp-67eXv4-wiwiW-6FkGU5-6tvHay-bXhiYh-8Eiz5y-pFTsmT-b1kzEx-ggofKb-9kfA6B-71Pb5L-9Z7pN3-71Karr-9UuMh3-6ZQvDd-6tK5TM-72zFcj-wHSxMR-pFTs98-6trCak-7deMVi-5TEhqr-7Dv9R5-oWcmq7-aAJWSh-aAJWGb-aAGd7g-7ZxVc-roBiy-tQ7d8r-4YkeaK-6EG8oP-wY3zGA-wY3A5u-wHSARX>Pete Markham</a> Has the sun set on secrecy in the oil industry?</p>